the erosive process that reduces the size of glaciers

 Cost benefit analysis=A system of analysis that attempts to weigh the cost of an act or policy, such as pollution control, directly against the economic benefits.

-something determined in relation to something that includes it
+something determined in relation to a thing that includes it

 Ablation area=The lower portion of a glacier where more snow melts in summer than accumulates in winter so there is a net loss of glacial ice. (syn: zone of wastage)